SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 The World MUST NOT:
 - assert mass reaction
-- assert public consensus
+- assert consensus
 - assert backlash
 - assert approval
+- assert outrage

-Crowds exist only if individuals act and write evidence later.
+Crowds exist only if individuals later act and evidence is written.

 ---

 ## IX.
-FAILURE MODES (EXPLICITLY FORBIDDEN)
+FAILURE MODES (EXPLICITLY ILLEGAL)

-The following are illegal:
+The following are forbidden:

-- “Meanwhile…” constructions
-- off-screen progress summaries
-- implied ongoing processes
-- background escalation
 - narrative payoff logic
+- escalation guarantees
+- dramatic framing
+- “meanwhile” constructions
+- off-screen summaries
+- causal stitching

-If a collision resolves something by itself, it is invalid.
+If a collision “explains itself”, it is illegal.

 ---